Skip to main content

 The Run Link is particularly valuable for debugging and support as it provides a direct way to view the specific execution details in the Gumloop interface.

-Place this node strategically in your flows where it will still execute even if other parts of the flow fail.
+Place this node strategically in your workflows where it will still execute even if other parts of the workflow fail.
 This ensures you always have execution information available for troubleshooting.

 For critical workflows, consider adding this node at either the beginning or end to capture complete execution information.
 For maximum visibility, add it at both points.

-In triggered flows (scheduled or webhook-based), this node is essential for tracking executions since no user is actively watching the run in real-time.
+In triggered workflows (scheduled or webhook-based), this node is essential for tracking executions since no user is actively watching the run in real-time.